TITLE 68: PROFESSIONS AND OCCUPATIONS

 c) Approved CE Sponsors and Programs

 1) Sponsor, as used in this Section, shall mean the American Association for Marriage and Family Therapy and any other person, firm, association, corporation or group that has been approved and authorized by the Division upon recommendation of the Board to coordinate and present continuing education courses and programs.

-2) An entity seeking approval as a CE sponsor shall submit an application, on forms supplied by the Division, along with the fee set forth in Section 1283.95(a)(3) of this Part.
+2) An entity seeking approval as a CE sponsor shall submit an application, on forms supplied by the Division, along with the fee set forth in Section 1283.95(a)(3).
 (State agencies, State colleges and State universities in Illinois shall be exempt from paying this fee).
 The application shall include:

 i) That all programs offered by the sponsor for CE credit shall comply with the criteria in subsection (c)(3) and all other criteria in this Section;